Building Inclusive Communities through Identity and Affinity

 90 minutes

 Many organizations utilize affinity groups to support members of the community, to increase the sense of belonging for members of historically marginalized groups, and to improve overall inclusivity.
 And yet, affinity groups are often misunderstood and objections can arise.
 This session provides time and space to explore what affinity groups are, what they do, and how they support people and communities.
-This session can also provide tools: how do we communicate what affinity groups are (and what they are not) and support them, whether we are members of affinity groups or not?
-Finally, this session can improve skills—how do we facilitate affinity groups well and avoid common pitfalls?
+This session can also provide tools—how do we communicate what affinity groups are (and what they are not) and support them, whether we are members of affinity groups or not?
+Finally, this session can improve skills—best practices for successful affinity groups and ways to avoid common pitfalls.

 About the Presenter

 Rosetta has presented at numerous conferences and nonprofit organizations such as the White Privilege Conference, Junior League, and City Year.
-She has also worked with over 200 K-12 public and independent schools throughout the country, as well as a number of colleges and universities.
 She has served several years on the faculty of the National Association of Independent Schools (NAIS) Diversity Leadership Institute, as well as NAIS’ diversity think-tank cadre, Call to Action.
 Her recognitions and awards include the Outstanding Partner in Education Award from the Northwest Association for Biomedical Research in 2007 and the Distinguished Teacher Award for the Washington Federation of Independent Schools 2005.

 Sponsor